-Review of effectiveness
+Review of Effectiveness

-The Joint Committee has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the executive managers within the Joint Committee who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors.
+arc21 has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the executive managers within arc21 who have responsibility for the development and maintenance of the governance environment, the Statements of Assurance from Directors providing confirmation that a risk control framework was in place throughout the year, the Head of Internal Audit's annual report, and also by comments made by the external auditors.